Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 For each missing contract, generate a consumer test following the patterns \

 in src/__tests__/contracts/.
-Use existing provider states from PactFlow." \
+Use existing provider states from the broker." \

 For structured reporting, combine with --output-schema: